 Another example was when we worked with Friendship Circle, a non-profit focused on inclusivity and fostering friendships between neurotypical teens with children, teens, and young adults with special needs.
 We have been producing content for this incredible organization for almost a decade.

-We had the opportunity to tell the story of an organizations member with special needs’ passion for photography.
+We had the opportunity to tell the story of an organization member with special needs’ passion for photography.
 It was for the gala theme “Magic That’s Uniquely You” so we wanted to focus on how he discovered photography and how it helped him come out of his shell.